branchwelder/SoftSysEsotericEmus/README.md

 ## Description

-Emufib is a threading library developed to run threading on an Arduino.
+Emufib is a threading library developed to run on an Arduino architecture.
+The library provides standard threading capabilities including

+* init()
+* create()
+* yield()
+* destroy()

+THe test files include an Arduino threading demo to show the capabilities of emufib including all of the basic PThread functions.
+All of the instructions for both running the example code and integrating emufib within your own project can be found below.

 ## Authors